Healthy Bodega in Detroit

-My journey has been covered by Fox 2 Detroit, Huffington Post, Metro Times, Blavity, American University, NextCity, Michigan Daily, and 910 AM Superstation.
+Our journey has been covered in Huff Post, Fox 2 Detroit, Detroit Metro Times, Michigan Chronicle, American University, and many other publications.

 Hi, I'm very impressed by your efforts to open black owned grocery store in Detroit and have donated on GoFundMe.
 Call To Action, progressive, inclusive Catholic community is having a conference in Oct at St. Peter's Episcopal in Detroit.
 Would you like to speak?
 Thanks. –Randy Vonck rcvonck@gmail